interviewr/adr/README.md

 Interviewr Architecture Decision Records
 ==========

-This repository hosts a history of FeF ADRs.
+This repository hosts a history of Interviewr ADRs.

 To learn more about ADRs, see the [blog post](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) of Michael Nygard.